crealu/tartle/README.md

 4. In a terminal window, run `python tartle.py`
 5. Press `R` when the Python Turtle Graphics window opens
 6. Observe the drawing
-7. Adjust the tart.py to customize the drawing
+7. Adjust the tart.py file to customize the drawing

 ## Features
 * User controlled drawing animation